lijianweizhuwei/CMPT886/project/index.md

 The above examples imply that in some situations, SWAR technology works better than a Type Legalization one, such as when the register resource is a limitation (example 1).
 In some other situations (example 2), Type Legalization is a better choice.

 So the combination of type legalization and SWAR is needed, as well as a cost evaluation model.

+## An introductory example showing the target of our project